 - I also copy the photos to a portable external hard drive.
 These are my back-up copies.

-- I then save the photos to my cloud storage if I am home, or once I return home from a trip.
+- I then save the photos to my cloud storage.

 When traveling keep your laptop and portable hard drive in two separate places – if your laptop is locked in the hotel safe while you are out exploring, be sure to carry the portable hard drive with you as they are small and lightweight.